Digital Vaccination Record: Frequently asked questions

 If you receive a corresponding message in your CovPass app asking you to renew your certificate, one of the above cases applies to you.
 Your deposited certificate does not comply with the current EU requirements for numbering certificates and should therefore be adjusted using the reissue function in the app.
 This is important so that your booster vaccination is recognized by the CovPassCheck app during examinations.

 After the successful renewal, both the old certificate (2/2) and the new certificate (2/1) are stored.
+You no longer need the old certificate and it can be deleted.

-What QR code can I scan with the CovPass-App?
+What QR code can I scan with the CovPass app?

 Why is my QR code not scanning?